GoogleChrome/developer.chrome.com/site/en/docs/apps/app_architecture/index.md

 APIs, while still getting to use them.

 Chrome Apps reuse Chrome extension process isolation, and take this a step further by isolating storage and external content.
-Each app has its own private storage area and can’t access the storage of another app or personal data (such as cookies) for websites that you use in your browser.
+Each app has its own private storage area and can't access the storage of another app or personal data (such as cookies) for websites that you use in your browser.
 All external processes are isolated from the app.
 Since iframes run in the same process as the surrounding page, they can only be used to load other app pages.
 You can use the `object` tag to